-The School of Chemical and Process Engineering: an ‘atoms-to-products’ approach to engineering
+The School of Chemical and Process Engineering: An ‘Atoms-to-Products’ Approach to EngineeringEngineering Management

 Encompassing advanced engineering materials, sustainable systems, and innovative manufacturing, amongst many other areas, the research and teaching covered by the School of Chemical and Process Engineering at the University of Leeds is wide-ranging and leverages a breadth of capabilities and expertise.